openshift/console/INTERNATIONALIZATION.md

 #### Testing
 We test that internationalization is working for various pages and components using the [i18next-pseudo](https://github.com/MattBoatman/i18next-pseudo) JavaScript library, which returns translated strings in "pseudolocalization" format.
 Our Cypress custom commands [cy.isPseudoLocalized()](https://github.com/openshift/console/blob/9c930b7b411f5e88f2f890639159e09bdadb78dc/frontend/packages/integration-tests-cypress/support/i18n.ts#L45) and [cy.testI18n()](https://github.com/openshift/console/blob/9c930b7b411f5e88f2f890639159e09bdadb78dc/frontend/packages/integration-tests-cypress/support/i18n.ts#L13) append query params to URLs to invoke "pseudolocalization" and are used in various test suites such as [pseudolocalization.cy.ts](https://github.com/openshift/console/blob/175a6a274204bbe44def1963daf572e4463c36f9/frontend/packages/integration-tests-cypress/tests/i18n/pseudolocalization.cy.ts#L27) to verify strings in the masthead, dashboard, navigation menu, list views, and detail pages are translated.

+#### Supported Languages representation
+Supported languages are represented using the ISO 639-1 Code defined in `frontend/packages/console-app/src/components/user-preferences/language/const.ts` with the exception of Chinese.
+While locale directories for Chinese still follow the ISO 639-1 Code format, the region code is also included to distinguish the supported traditional Chinese from other variants.